Difference Between Agile vs Scrum vs Waterfall

 - The main focus is Technical excellence.

-- The teams should reproduce to be effective regularly
+- The teams should reproduce to be effectively regularly

-- Self-organization: This principle focuses to deliver significantly superior value when self-organized and this provides better buy-in and an inventive and imaginative environment which is more contributing to growth.
+- Self-organization: This principle focuses on delivering significantly superior value when self-organized, providing better buy-in and an inventive and imaginative environment that contributes more to growth.

-- Collaboration: It expects articulation, awareness, appropriation. project management is a value creation process and greater value is delivered with teamwork and interactions.
+- Collaboration: It expects articulation, awareness, and appropriation.
+Project management is a value-creation process, delivering more excellent value through teamwork and interactions.

-- Value-based Prioritization: This principle focuses on how scrum helps to deliver maximum business value, from the early stages of the project and continuing all through.
+- Value-based Prioritization: This principle focuses on how Scrum helps to deliver maximum business value from the early stages of the project and continues all through.

-- Iterative Development: This principle defines iterative development as to how changes can be managed better and customer needs are satisfied with built products.
+- Iterative Development: This principle defines iterative development as how changes can be managed better, and customer needs are satisfied with built products.

 Advantages of the waterfall model